Max Anstie

-Max Anstie (born 25 April 1993) is a British professional Motocross and Supercross racer.
-Anstie finished in the runner-up spot in the SX2 class of the 2022 FIM Supercross World Championship.
-He is the reigning Australian Supercross champion in the SX2 class.
+Max Anstie (born 25 April 1993) is a British professional motocross and Supercross racer.
+Anstie was the 2023 FIM Supercross World Champion in the SX2 class.
+He is a two-time Australian Supercross champion in the SX2 class.

 Anstie has competed extensively in both the FIM Motocross World Championship, as well as the American-based AMA Supercross Championship and AMA Motocross Championship.
 He is a six time grand prix winner in the MX2 class of the FIM Motocross World Championship, with his best championship position being third overall in 2015.

 Anstie has represented his country at the Motocross des Nations on several occasions, the most notable being the 2017 edition of the event, where he helped Great Britain finish third by taking two race wins and being the best overall individual rider in the event.

 His father, Mervyn, was also a world championship-level professional motocross racer.

 Career

 Junior career

 Anstie competed internationally throughout his junior career, first competing in the FIM Motocross Junior World Championship in 2006 (in the 85cc class), finishing sixth overall.
 The following year, Anstie was able to finish in the runner-up spot in the same class, with two-second places behind champion Ken Roczen.
 At the 2008 edition of the event he was able to win the opening race in the 85cc class, but did not finish the second race, to finish seventh overall with Jeffrey Herlings as the winner.